Jan. 6 committee releases final report

 The House select committee investigating the Jan.
-6, 2021, attack on the Capitol released its highly anticipated final report on Thursday, capping off the panel’s year-and-a-half probe.
+6, 2021, attack on the Capitol released its highly anticipated final report on Thursday, capping off the panel’s year-and-a-half-long probe.

 The report, which spans 845 pages, was made public three days after the committee held its final meeting and unveiled several criminal referrals targeting former President Trump.
 During that presentation, members voted unanimously to adopt the expansive body of work.